VA Marriage Counselors: How Therapy Can Help Veterans

 To further understand why help for veteran couples can be such an important aspect of repairing your marriage and how some veterans’ issues in relationships may differ, it can be necessary to closely examine veterans’ issues and how they can impact couples.
 In the sections listed below, we will review why marriages involving military services and veterans tend to experience additional strain and aim to help you identify some of your issues in the process.

-Understanding PTSD and its effects on marital stress and mental health
+The effects of trauma on marital stress and mental health

 One of the most common mental disorders for veterans that can impact the whole family is PTSD or post-traumatic stress disorder.
 PTSD may reveal itself in several ways that can include avoiding certain triggers, reliving traumatic experiences, and experiencing negative thoughts and emotions that may result in acting out or lashing out at others.